AmitPress/book-management-system/README.md

 coding a backend with this NestJS+Typescript combo.
 It is really a productive and fruitful way of getting a crucial project done.

 ## TLDR
 Skip to the `Run The Project` Section.
+[Swagger API at localhost:5000/docs]

 #### Structure
 I have enclosed different `module`s, and other specific codes for that modules in a separate and dedicated folder.
 This way it becomes easier to maintain the code.